mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 ## Overview
-This repository contains my complete portfolio for **CS 6600 - Artificial Intelligence** coursework.
-This repository includes three main assignments organized in their respective subfolders as follows:
+This repository contains my portfolio for **CS 6600 - Artificial Intelligence** coursework through three main assignments organized in their respective subfolders as follows:

 - Assignment 1 - Search
 - Assignment 2 - ML Basics
 - Assignemnt 3 - Deep Learning

-Each assignment demonstrates practical application of theoretical concepts with performance analysis, results comparison and insights.
+Each assignment of the above assignments consists of solving a practical problem using the application relevant theoretical concepts of AI.
+Also, the results contain with my own performance analysis, visualization, comparison and insights.

 The Final project of this coursework has its own reposity here: https://github.com/mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/tree/main.